mail us | mail this page

 ASN.1 The ITU-T's Abstract Syntax Notation One (X.208/X.680 series).
 A language for describing and encoding rules for data representation.
 ASN.1 is used to encode protocol data units (PDUs a.k.a messages, blocks or frames) using a variety of encoding systems including BER (Basic Encoding Rules X.690), CER (Canonical Encoding Rules), DER (Distinguished Encoding Rules), XER (XML Encoding Rules) and PER (Packed Encoding Rules X.691).
 In the case of LDAP only the simpler BER is used rather than the stupifyingly complicated PER.
 ASN.1 OIDs described.
 ASN.1 SYNTAX overview.

-Attribute The data in an entry is contained in attribute-value pairs.
-Each attribute has a name (and sometimes a short form of the name) and belongs to an objectClass.
+Attribute The data in an entry is contained in attribute-value pairs (a.k.a.
+AVA).
+Each attribute has a name (and sometimes a short form of the name) and belongs to (is contained in) one or more objectClass(es).
 The attributes characteristics are fully described by an ASN.1 definition.
-One or more objectClasses may be included in a Schema.
-Depending on the ASN.1 definition of the attribute there can be one (SINGLE-VALUE) or more that one (default) attribute-value pair of the same named attribute in an entry.
+One or more Attributes may be included in a Schema.
+Depending on the attribute's ASN.1 definition there can be one (SINGLE-VALUE) or more than one (default) attribute-value pair of the same named attribute in an entry.
 One (or more) attribute(s), the naming attribute or RDN, will always uniquely identify an entry.
+Attributes are categorised as either user (userApplication) or operational (dSAOperation).

-authenticated A session is described as authenticated if a user DN and secret is supplied when initiating the session (sending the bind).
+authenticated A session is described as authenticated if a user DN and secret is supplied when initiating the session (sending the bind primitive).

 Base The base entry (a.k.a root and suffix) is one of many terms commonly used to describe the topmost entry in a DIT or naming-context.
 The term base seems to be used because the search scope base in a LDAP URL or other search typically uses this value.
 The Root DSE is the highest level in an LDAP enabled directory.
 Base Naming.